uowoolab/REPEAT-Assigner/README.md

 ```

 ## Batch Assignment with Python
-Two python scripts are provided for batch assignments: if you want have `tqdm` installed and see a progress bar, use [batch_with_progress.py](./batch_with_progress.py), else use [batch_assignment.py](./batch_assignment.py).
+Two python scripts are provided for batch assignments: if you have `tqdm` installed and want to see a progress bar, use [batch_with_progress.py](./batch_with_progress.py), else use [batch_assignment.py](./batch_assignment.py).
 The two scripts works the same way otherwise.

 **IMPORTANT NOTE :** Please modify the `n_procs` (number of processes/threads), `src_path`, `dst_path` to the appropriate values before use.